wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 = 2.1.7 =

-* HOTFIX: Fix for JW Player plugin custom short that broke with Wordpress 4.0.1 releaes
+* HOTFIX: Fix for JW Player plugin custom short that broke with Wordpress 4.0.1 release

 = 2.1.6 =

-* ENHANCEMENT: Support for JW Player 6.10 (See the <a href="http://www.jwplayer.com/support/jw-player/28835/release-notes">Player elease notes</a> for more info).
+* ENHANCEMENT: Support for JW Player 6.10 (See the <a href="http://www.jwplayer.com/support/jw-player/28835/release-notes">Player release notes</a> for more info).

 = 2.1.5 =

-* ENHANCEMENT: Support for JW Player 6.9 (See the <a href="http://www.jwplayer.com/support/jw-player/28835/release-notes">Player elease notes</a> for more info).
+* ENHANCEMENT: Support for JW Player 6.9 (See the <a href="http://www.jwplayer.com/support/jw-player/28835/release-notes">Player release notes</a> for more info).

 = 2.1.4 =